sarif-standard/taxonomies/README.md

 ## Tool Usage

-Download form official website using the links in Data Source section above.
+Download from official website using the links in Data Source section above.
 Unzip as needed.
 Execute the tool with proper parameters, samples below.

 Generate CWE Sarif file